Use the information and resources below to guide you in proofing your content in the 2026-27 Undergraduate Studies Academic Calendar (Calendar).

 For plans:

-- Check all links in text boxes like Declaration Requirements, Additional Constraints, Notes work and are formatted properly.
+- Check all links in text boxes like Declaration Requirements, Additional Constraints, Notes and ensure they work (if external to Kuali) or are formatted properly (if internal to Kuali).

-- For any references to courses in free style (e.g., text boxes, Free form text rules), ensure there is no space between the subject code and number (e.g., MSE211).
-These should not contain titles or unit weights (i.e., should not mimic the automatic database information).
+- For any references to courses not using the Rules function, (e.g., text boxes, Free form text rules), ensure there is no space between the subject code and number (e.g., MSE211).
+These instances should not contain manually typed titles or unit weights (i.e., should not mimic the automatic database information).

-- Some FINE are now VCULT (not all - course dependent)
+- Some GEOG are now GDS (not all - course dependent)

 - In some cases, alphanumeric order will need to be updated accordingly.

-- Check if alphanumeric order has been disturbed by any renumberings and edit as needed.
+- Check if alphanumeric order has been disturbed by any course renumberings and edit as needed.

 - Check if any courses that have been retired were missed being removed and remove as needed.
 This can be verified quickly enough by: